Pipeline

 • CM-101 attenuated cholestasis and fibrosis in multiple PSC animal models

-CM-101 was found to be safe in healthy volunteers and patients with nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH) across doses and multiple administrations.
+CM-101 was found to be safe in healthy volunteers and in patients with PSC, metabolic-associated fatty liver disease (MAFLD) and metabolic-associated steatohepatitis (MASH) across doses and multiple administrations.

 CM-101 Phase 2a PSC SPRING trial